monsterkittykitty/ds_base/ds_base/EXTENDING.md

 ## Rule 2:  Handling ROS interaction during setup.

-If you look at `include/ds_process/ds_process_private.h` you'll see a `DsProcess::Impl::setup` method, and lots of setup-helpers, like `DsProcess::Impl::setupConnections`.
-As the header describes, `DsProcess::Impl::setup` is just a wrapper around all of the smaller setup functions.
+If you look at `include/ds_process/ds_process.h` you'll see a `DsProcess::setup` method, and lots of setup-helpers, like `DsProcess::setupConnections`.
+As the header describes, `DsProcess::setup` is just a wrapper around all of the smaller setup functions.
 This gives us a good deal of modularity.
 If we only care about adding a new parameter lookup we just need to override the paramter setup function.
 If we need to add setup directives that don't fit nicely into one of the helper functions then we can always override `setup` itself and add what we need.

-**IMPORTANT:** the `Impl::setup` function is called for you in `DsProcess`'s constructors (take a look).
+**IMPORTANT:** the `DsProcess::setup` can be called manually, or left until `DsProcess::run` (take a look).
-You shouldn't add hooks to this setup function in your own constructors!

 So let's go back to our "design spec":